Parallel Compositing of Volumetric Depth Images for Interactive Visualization of Distributed Volumes at High Frame Rates

 \section{Introduction}

-Interactive direct volume rendering is a commonly used technique for the analysis of large scalar field data generated by scientific simulations or experimental measurement devices.
+Interactive volume rendering is commonly used when analyzing large scalar field data generated by scientific simulations or experimental measurement devices.
 Rendering at high, consistent frame rates and low latency is crucial for enabling smooth viewpoint changes and zooming, which are important for gaining depth perception and spatial understanding.
-Distributed compute clusters are therefore commonly used to accelerate rendering of large data, distributing the data and parallelizing the calculations among processors.
-But consistently high frame rates are difficult to achieve in such a setting, due to the time-consuming raycasting procedure and the remote rendering setup, which introduces additional network latency.
+Distributed compute clusters are therefore commonly used to accelerate the rendering of large data, distributing the data and parallelizing the calculations among processors.
+But consistently high frame rates are difficult to achieve in such a setting, due to the time-consuming raycasting procedure and the remote rendering setup, which introduces network latency.

 Here, we propose the use of view-dependent piecewise-constant representations of volume data, also known as Volumetric Depth Images (VDIs) \cite{Frey}, to decouple interactive viewpoint changes and zooming from network latency and distributed volume raycasting.
-These representations are generated by dividing the volume-rendering integral along each ray into chunks that store cumulative color and opacity.
+VDIs are generated by dividing the volume-rendering integral along each ray into chunks that store accumulated color and opacity.
 The resulting representation can be much smaller than the volume data \cite{Frey}, can be compressed and streamed efficiently \cite{spacetime}, and recent work has shown that it can be rendered at high frame rates, providing high-fidelity approximations near the viewpoint from which it was generated \vdirendering.
-However, there currently exists no method to generate such representations on distributed volume data.
+However, there currently exists no method for generating VDIs on distributed volume data.

-We present a sort-last parallel generation approach for Volumetric Depth Images (VDIs) \cite{Frey}.
-VDIs are generated on each processing element (\processing) on its volume domain in parallel---we call these ``sub-VDIs''---and we present an efficient algorithm to composit them in parallel into a single VDI with compositing load balancing in image space.
-We design the compositing algorithm such that it can adapt to arbitrary, potentially non-convex data domain decompositions, as may arise, for example, in \insitu~visualization of distributed computer simulations.
+We therefore present an algorithm for sort-last parallel generation of VDIs on distributed data.
+In this approach, VDIs are generated on each processing element (\processing) on its volume domain in parallel---we call these ``sub-VDIs''---and composited in parallel to a single VDI with load-balancing in image space.
+We design the present algorithm such that it can adapt to arbitrary, potentially non-convex data decompositions, as may arise, for example, in \insitu~visualization of distributed computer simulations.

-We implement and benchmark our method on real-world datasets.
-We test the parallel compositing algorithm for accuracy and scalability, showing that it can be used to enable responsive visualization at high frame rates for large distributed volume data.
-We implement our method as an extension of the existing open-source visualization library \scenery \cite{guenther2019scenery}.